Transforming Jetty Road Glenelg - FAQs

 - The Transition zone runs west from the Partridge/ Gordon streets intersection and finishes at Sussex Street.

 - The Coast zone extends west of Sussex Street along Jetty Road and Colley Terrace, finishing at Hope Street.
-It also includes the Moseley Street junction with Jetty Road, Colley Terrace, and the southern side of Moseley Square.
+It also includes the Moseley Street junction with Jetty Road and the southern side of Moseley Square.

-- When is construction due to take place in each zone?
+- When is construction due to take place?

 - City zone construction: From Spring 2024 to mid-2025